 About our studentships

-In addition to the five schemes above, we also offer individually funded studentships which you will find on our current opportunities listings.
+In addition to the above schemes, we also offer individually funded studentships which you will find on our current opportunities listings.

 We are offering a range of studentships for four-year PhDs funded by the MRC, EPSRC and King’s Graduate School.
-Applicants can select from over 100 projects in subjects covering age-related diseases, cancer studies, cardiovascular, cell and molecular biophysics, craniofacial development, dentistry and oral science, diabetes and nutrition, environmental sciences, genetics, imaging sciences, health and social care research, immunology, infectious diseases, developmental neurobiology, palliative care, pharmaceutical sciences, physiological sciences, stem cell biology, transplantation, and women’s health.
+Applicants can select from over 100 projects in subjects covering cancer studies, cardiovascular, cell and molecular biophysics, craniofacial development, dentistry and oral science, diabetes and nutrition, genetics, health and social care research, immunology, infectious diseases, palliative care, pharmaceutical sciences, physiological sciences, stem cell biology, transplantation, and women’s health.

 Medical Imaging Centre for Doctoral Training

 The King’s College London and Imperial College London EPSRC Centre for Doctoral Training (CDT) in Medical Imaging brings together two world leading research-focused universities in a unique collaboration to create an interdisciplinary training approach specifically designed to meet challenges in healthcare and Medical Imaging.
 The CDT will build on strong existing KCL/ICL collaborations including substantial joint grant funding, joint publications and current joint supervision.

 With complementary strengths in basic physical sciences, engineering and clinical translation, the CDT will have links with key industrial partners and close strategic and geographical links with St Thomas’ Hospital, a top-rated teaching hospital, where the Centre will be based.
 The CDT has a comprehensive capability to train and nurture the next generation of imaging scientists and research and industry leaders.

 Students will undertake an MRes in the first year of the programme, giving students the opportunity to develop key research skills before embarking on their three year PhD projects.